Kristina01111000/Drws_site/README.md

 9/7:

-found where to edit the lorem ipsum.  its in the javascript file, made edits, need access to c panel to put the file on the site, got access go over that i can edit the other text tomorrow if i'm careful

 go over the quick minute videos, try to get 15 done by thursday, there are 24 on youtube, don't know how many on patreon videos done: 9